 Rick Kaselj, MS. Rick is an exercise physiologist that has spent his 17 year professional career helping clients recover from injury and prevent injury through exercise.
 Rick has shared his tips, tricks and exercises when working with injuries to well over 5033 fitness professionals in Canada and the USA.
 The foundation to Rick’s books, manuals, DVDs and presentations is his educational background which includes a Bachelors Degree in Kinesiology and a Masters of Science Degree in Exercise Science.
 Rick helps clients in Surrey, BC, Canada and also writes a leading fitness education blog on exercises and injuries, http://www.ExercisesForInjuries.com.

-Be sure to check out his latest product Muscle Imbalances Revealed Upper Body, I have a review of it here.
+Be sure to check out his latest product Muscle Imbalances Revealed Upper Body.

 - Andersen LL, Saervoll CA, Mortensen OS, Poulsen OM, Hannerz H, Zebis MK.
 (2011).
 Effectiveness of small daily amounts of progressive resistance training for frequent neck/shoulder pain: randomised controlled trial.
 Pain.
 2011 Feb;152(2):440-6.
 Epub 2010 Dec 21.